ArthurSpirling/LargeLanguageArguments/README.md

 # Large Language Models Can Argue in Convincing and Novel Ways About Politics

 This is the public facing project site for the work by [Alexis Palmer](https://lexipalmer13.github.io/) and [Arthur Spirling](http://arthurspirling.org/) on Large Language Models (LLMs) and argumentation.
-Specifically, the current version of their paper *Large Language Models Can Argue in Convincing and Novel Ways About Politics: Evidence from Experiments and Human Judgement* is stored [here](https://github.com/ArthurSpirling/LargeLanguageArguments/blob/main/Palmer_Spirling_LLM_May_18_2023.pdf).
+Specifically, their paper "Large Language Models Can Argue in Convincing Ways About Politics, But Humans Dislike AI Authors: implications for Governance".
+That paper is [now published](https://www.tandfonline.com/doi/full/10.1080/00323187.2024.2335471) (online) as

+> Palmer, A., & Spirling, A. (2024).
+Large Language Models Can Argue in Convincing Ways About Politics, But Humans Dislike AI Authors: implications for Governance.
+Political Science, 1–11. https://doi.org/10.1080/00323187.2024.2335471

-The abstract for that paper is
+The abstract for the paper is

-> All politics relies on rhetorical appeals.
-Part creative art, part engineering, the ability to be politically persuasive is considered perhaps uniquely human.
-But recent times have seen successful large language model (LLM) applications to many such areas of endeavor.
-Here, we explore whether these transformer approaches can out-compete humans in making political and policy appeals.
-Our areas of interest include controversial partisan issues in the US, such as abortion and immigration, but also more banal matters.
-We curate responses from crowdsourced US workers and an open-source LLM to produce “best” arguments and place them in competition with one another.
+> All politics relies on rhetorical appeals, and the ability to make arguments is considered perhaps uniquely human.
+But as recent times have seen successful large language model (LLM) applications to similar endeavours, we explore whether these approaches can out-compete humans in making appeals for/against various positions in US politics.
+We curate responses from crowdsourced workers and an LLM and place them in competition with one another.
 Human (crowd) judges make decisions about the relative strength of their (human v machine) efforts.
-We have three empirical “possibility” results.
-First, LLMs are capable of producing arguments on a par with humans, at least in terms of convincing independent judges.
-Second, we show that LLMs produce novel arguments insofar as their output has different characteristics to that produced by humans.
-LLM arguments are typically easier to read, and written with slightly more positive affectation.
-But LLM arguments can lack nuance—at least if the goal is to convince others of their merits.
-Finally, we demonstrate that while judges initially show no overall preference for human or LLM arguments, they prefer human ones when informed about the orator’s true identity in a randomized controlled experiment.
+We have several empirical ‘possibility’ results.
+First, LLMs can produce novel arguments that convince independent judges at least on a par with human efforts.
+Yet when informed about an orator’s true identity, judges show a preference for human over LLM arguments.
+This may suggest voters view such models as potentially dangerous; we think politicians should be aware of related ‘liar’s dividend’ concerns.

+You can find a preprint [here](https://github.com/ArthurSpirling/LargeLanguageArguments/files/15013693/preprint.pdf) and the Supporting Information [here](https://github.com/ArthurSpirling/LargeLanguageArguments/files/15013674/SI_LLM.pdf)

 ### Overview